LSSTDESC/qp/docs/getting_started/qpprimer.md

 # qp Primer

-- The point of qp is to provide a method of representing and storing distributions that are not continuous, analytic functions
+- The point of qp is to provide a method of representing, performing operations on, and storing distributions that are not continuous, analytic functions

 - A quick stats primer on distributions